 The CDC recommends that people "should not use e-cigarette, or vaping, products that contain THC," adding: "To date, national and state data suggest that products containing THC, particularly those obtained off the street or from other informal sources (e.g., friends, family members or illicit dealers), are linked to most of the cases and play a major role in the outbreak."

-The good news is deaths have declined significantly since the first was reported in August.
-There were 14 reported in September, 23 in October, nine in November and so far none in December.
+The good news is deaths have declined since the first was reported in August.
+There were 14 reported in September, 23 in October, nine in November and six in December.